vjapachon/20-09-2026-Arena-Column-cue-system/README.md

 "There has to be a better way" moments
 ⚠️ Disclaimer
 I honestly don't know what I'm doing.

 This project was built to solve real production problems, not to demonstrate software engineering excellence.

 I am not a professional developer.

-I occasionally fights with code until it does what I want.
+I occasionally fight with code until it does what I want.

 You may encounter: